 You will spend these days assisting with research and conservation activities.

 Since reptiles and most birds are active during the day and bats are active at night, project work will either be completed in the morning or evening.
-There is usually free time in the middle of the day.
+There is usually a free time in the middle of the day.
 Daytime field work begins between 07:00-08:00 and evening field work ends between 21:00-23:00.
-Usually not more than 6 hours per day are likely to be spent on field work related activities.
+Usually, not more than 6 hours per day are likely to be spent on field work-related activities.

 Day 6-7 and other weekends for the duration of your stay

-These two days are a free weekend, a great time to explore the magic of Swaziland!
-Volunteers have the opportunity to join any of a number of fantastic excursions including zip lining across the stunning mountains and gorges of Malolotja National Park, white water rafting on the Great Usutu River, a quad bike tour or a rural home stay at a living Swazi village to mention just a few of the incredible activities that Swaziland has to offer.
+These two days is a free weekend, a great time to explore the magic of Swaziland!
+Volunteers have the opportunity to join any of a number of fantastic excursions including zip lining across the stunning mountains and gorges of Malolotja National Park, white water rafting on the Great Usutu River, a quad bike tour or a rural homestay at a living Swazi village to mention just a few of the incredible activities that Swaziland has to offer.